-Very often, merely looking at a cat will tell you quite a lot about its overall health.
+Very often, merely looking at a cat will tell you quite a lot about his or her overall health.
 It is important to know the things one should observe when looking for a new cat.
-Please remember when adopting a new cat, that even a cat with less then excellent health may be a wonderful pet once it gets the proper medical treatment.
+Please remember when adopting a new cat, that even a cat with less than excellent health may be a wonderful pet once he or she gets the proper medical treatment.

 Here are some things to look for when trying to assess a cat’s health.

 The level of activity may vary from one cat to another.
 Some perfectly healthy cats are very calm and do not easily respond to external stimuli.
 Still, kittens are in most cases particularly active and curious — an indifferent kitten that does not move around much might be ill and you need to consult your veterinarian at once.

 Always keep an eye on the basic behavior patterns such as using the litterbox, grooming, and of course, eating and drinking.
 If anything strikes you as odd, consult your vet.
 After keeping a cat for some time and coming to know his or her nature, you can identify with relative ease any significant change in the way the cat behaves.
 If you’re a first-time owner, and not sure what to expect as “normal” you are welcome to ask experienced owners in our cat forums.

 Cats are the masters of balance.
 A healthy cat’s gait is steady and fluid.
 A cat showing signs of losing balance could be suffering from various health problems.
 It doesn’t have to be as dramatic as cerebellar hypoplasia.
 Limping, difficulty with jumping, or any other problem related to movement, can indicate anything from nutritional deficiencies to fractures or even eye or ear problems.

 The cat’s coat directly reflects his or her state of health.
 The fur of a healthy cat is smooth and pleasant to touch and does not show bald patches, wounds, or cat fleas.
 A dry and coarse coat may be a sign of unbalanced nutrition.